Sales Negotiating: How to Approach Contract Changes & Price Increases

 How to Address It: Begin by understanding the client's budget constraints and probing for more information.
 Ask questions to uncover their budget limitations and explore potential solutions.
 If feasible, offer additional value or added benefits to compensate for the budget constraints.

-Some clients may resist changes to the existing contract or price, citing a preference for the current status quo.
+Some clients may resist changes to the existing contract or price, favoring the current status quo.

 How to Address It: Acknowledge the client's preference for the current arrangement and express understanding of their concerns.
 Then, reiterate the reasons for proposing the changes and how they can benefit the client's business.
 Finally, explore options for a trial period or pilot program to test the proposed changes on a smaller scale to build trust and confidence.